 - They require moderate aeration.
 Give it, using an aerator

 - Use Single point source light in the breeding unit.
-The breeding unit need light in 16 hours and dark in 8 hours
+The breeding unit needs light for 16 hours and dark for 8 hours

-- Water temperature should be in between 78 oF- 82 oF
+- Water temperature should be between 78 oF- 82 oF

 - Add male and female fish into the breeding tank